From Stone to 3D: A Brief History and Evolution of Puzzles

 3.1.
 Innovations and mass production

 The 20th century was a defining moment for puzzles.
-Especially from 1900 onwards, companies began to mass-produce cardboard puzzles – much lighter and cheaper compared to wooden ones:
+Especially starting in 1900, companies began mass-producing cardboard puzzles—much lighter and cheaper than wooden ones:

 Technical evolution : Cutting saws gradually gave way to specific cutting machines, where metal dies cut cardboard and printed paper with great precision.

 Global Popularization : With this reduction in costs, puzzles are no longer a niche product for the elite.
-They have become a staple in stores around the world as affordable family entertainment.
+They've become available in stores worldwide as affordable family entertainment.

 3.2.
 Puzzles during the Great Depression

 During the Great Depression of the 1930s, puzzles experienced a strange renaissance.
-Despite the economic crisis, many people found puzzles to be an inexpensive form of entertainment.
-Demand grew, and companies even sprang up offering “puzzles of the week” – weekly releases at low prices, encouraging regular play.
+Despite the economic downturn, many people found them to be an inexpensive form of entertainment.
+Demand increased, and companies even emerged offering "puzzles of the week" —weekly releases at low prices, encouraging frequent play.

 They served as an escape from the stress of unemployment and financial difficulties.

-Second-hand puzzles also circulated, exchanged and shared between neighbors and family members.
+Second-hand puzzles also circulated, exchanged and shared among neighbors and family members.

 3.3.
 The Post-War Era and the Growth of Leisure Culture

-After the Second World War, leisure culture intensified in Western countries.
-Entire families began to have more free time and greater purchasing power.
+After World War II, leisure culture intensified in Western countries.
+Entire families gained more free time and greater purchasing power.

-Specialty stores : Specific points of sale and catalogs began to appear, with hundreds of puzzle options of different sizes, themes and difficulty levels.
+Specialty stores : Specific points of sale and catalogs began to appear, with hundreds of puzzle options of various sizes, themes, and difficulty levels.

 4. The arrival of modern puzzles